ebzzry/ebzzry.github.io/src/conkeror-bookmarks.md

 The bookmarks displayed in `M-x bm`, will be sorted by time of creation, in a descending order.
-The bookmarks listed are also not categorized by "folders", in the manner of the Firefox’s Bookmarks Manager.
+The bookmarks listed are also not categorized by “folders”, in the manner of the Firefox’s Bookmarks Manager.

 Another, you may also edit the `places.sqlite` file with